-A stroll further on takes you to the harbor zone, with its mix of small fishing boats and mega superyachts.
+A stroll further on takes you to the harbour zone, with its mix of small fishing boats and mega super yachts.
 The daily fish market serves all the hotels as well as the locals, and the fishermen are happy to smile and pose for the camera, expecting nothing in return.
 Boats lie moored up with men gutting the fresh catch.
 Cormorants and pelicans sit patiently watching ever move, ready to devour the scraps thrown to them.

 Although the hotel beach was quiet, a few further on round the coast takes you to some of the whitest sand beaches that are completely empty, apart from the odd bar supplying cocktails, cool beers and really good street food.

 And seriously, the beaches are that empty.
 I really love Nuevo Vallarta, and whilst it is growing its tourism, I think the beaches will remain peaceful for some time yet.

 The noisy popular resort of Cancun is over a thousand miles to the west, and as I sipped on a long cocktail with nothing to hear but the sea, I was really happy to be this side of Mexico.
 It’s no wonder that Mexicans come here for their holidays too.